-What is HIV?

 -Can I come and work in your lab?

-We are not currently looking for anyone to come and work in the lab but if you are welcome to come and visit when things return to normal.
+We are not currently looking for anyone to come and work in the lab but will update if things change.
 Get in touch.

 -What do you do when you’re not in the lab?

 Not all my job is based in the lab.
 I might be having meetings with my colleagues or attending seminars.
-I could be in town teaching or attending meetings in my College, Sidney.
-I am also involved in various other academic-related activities (Editorial Board, admissions interviews – see CV) which all keep me busy and enjoying my job!
+I could be in town teaching or attending meetings in my College, Sidney Sussex.
+I am also involved in various other academic-related activities (Microbiology Society Virology Division, admissions interviews – see CV) which all keep me busy and enjoying my job!

 When I’m not working I mainly spend my time running around after my two children, Alice and Felix.

 I don’t see you question?
 Submit your question here.